xonsh/xonsh.github.io/_sources/devguide.txt

   recommendations from PEP8 are not required here.
 * All Python code should be compliant with Python 3.4+.
 At some unforeseen date in the future, Python 2.7 support *may* be supported.
-* Tests should be written with nose using a procedural style.
+* Tests should be written with pytest using a procedural style.
 Do not use unittest directly or write tests in an object-oriented style.
 * Test generators make more dots and the dots must flow!